stcstores/stcadmin/reference/templates/reference/product_creation.rst

 The barcode that will be used when listing the item.

 * Must be unique within our inventory.
-* If left blank an new barcode will be applied from our stock.
+* If left blank a new barcode will be applied from our stock.
 * If the product has a barcode from the manufacturer this should be used.
 * If the product has variations with the same barcode they should **not** be used.
 * When listing variations do **not** mix our barcodes with manufacturer barcodes.
 If manufacturer barcodes are not available for all variations our own should be used.